enso-org/enso/app/gui/docs/CONTRIBUTING.md

 The root directory contains `Cargo.toml` and `build.sbt` files, allowing to open all rust or scala code as a single project in your favorite IDE.
-There is also a `run` script used for building and running the Enso IDE (see next section for details).
+There is also a `run.sh` and `run.cmd` scripts used for building and running the Enso IDE (see next section for details).

 The subdirectories of interests are: